Rodemfr/MicronetToNMEA/README.md

 The project requires the following hardware :
 - A boat with Raymarine Wireless system.
 (The boat is not strictly required)
 - A Teensy 3.5 board.
-Any other arduino comptabile board should be fine with minor adaptations of SW.
+Any other 32-bit Arduino comptabile board should also work with some adaptations of SW.
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.
+Takre care to order a board with an antenna for 868MHz operations, not 433MHz.

 Optionally, you can add :
-- A NMEA GNSS, connected through UART to add your position, SOG and COG to the output stream
+- A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays and to the NMEA output stream
-- A Bluetooth transceiver to be able to connect your PC or your tablet to MicronetToNMEA without cable

 The type of construction described here is fun and interesting to play with, but anywone with a little bit of experience at sea knows that it will not last long in the wet, salty and brutal environment of a sailing boat.